michahn01/markov_chain_weather_model/README.md

 <img width="461" alt="image" src="https://github.com/michahn01/markov_chain_weather_model/assets/113268235/ad391c57-d7fa-4e90-93ee-06531db59408">

 ## Using your Own Data
 By default, the project uses weather data for San Jose from 2014 ~ 2022, gathered in Meteostat (https://meteostat.net/en/place/us/san-jose?s=KSJC0&t=2023-06-26/2023-07-03).
 If you would like to use your own data when training the model, write a CSV file with "date", "tavg", "tmin", "tmax", "prcp", and "wspd".
 Date should be structured as yyyy-mm-dd.
-You can include other tags, but the data-parser will ignore anything that it wasn't explicitly instructed to look for, so make sure to modify the data-parsing function (classify_weather_info(weather_info) in markov.py) if you intend to introduce additional parameters.
+You can include other tags, but the data-parser will ignore anything that it wasn't explicitly instructed to look for, so make sure to modify the data-parsing function (which is the classify_weather_info(weather_info) in [markov.py](markov.py) if you intend to introduce additional parameters.

-Once you have your CSV file, copy and paste the file into the "data" subdirectory and rename the file paths in the appropriate functions in forecast.py.
+Once you have your CSV file, copy and paste the file into the [data](data) subdirectory and rename the file paths in the appropriate functions in [forecast.py](forecast.py).